sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_miniq/README.md

 - Phillips-head screwdriver size PH00, for the DC motor terminals on the CRICKIT
 - 26 AWG Wire strippers
+- Tools to tighten the M3 nuts and bolts

 ## Notes